 The name “coach” carries a lot of weight.
 I believe that particularly in the high school arena we as coaches have a large role.
-In my 6 years of coaching at the high school level, I have learned that it's more important to be a mentor and a role model for young athletes more than being a coach.
+In my 6 years of coaching at the high school level, I have learned that mentoring student athletes and being a role model is more important than being just a coach.
 Kevin Vanderbush shared a great quote during the NHSSCA national conference that is posted on my wall in my office.

 “Put in front of me those I can mentor, counsel & advise; and give me the words to say to make a difference.”